jramkiss/jramkiss.github.io/notebook/_posts/2019-08-21-word_embeddings.md

 ### Overview

 [Fasttext](https://github.com/facebookresearch/fastText) is a powerful library for learning word embeddings that was introduced by Facebook in 2016.
-The package offers text classification as well.
 Its roots come from the [word2vec](#deep-dive) models.

 Word2vec trains a unique vector for each word, ignoring important word sub-structure (morphological structure) and making out-of-vocabulary prediction nearly impossible.
 Fasttext attempts to solve this by treating each word as a sum of its subwords.
 These subwords can be defined in any way, however the simplest form is a character n-gram.
-Then the vector for each word is simply the sum of each of its n-grams.

-**Fasttext learns word embeddings the same way as word2vec, but treats each word as a sum of n-grams instead of one unit.**
+Then the vector for each word is simply the sum of each of its n-grams. **Fasttext learns word embeddings for each subword, then treats each word as a sum of its subwords.**

 > This is especially significant for morphologically rich languages (German, Turkish) in which a single word can have a large number of morphological forms, each of which might occur rarely, thus making it hard to train good word embeddings.